Capture method — Pole & line; Handline

 Philippines, Indo, Vietnam, PNG EEZs

-A new stock assessment was carried out in 2017 and is similar to that from 2014 and indicating that overfishing is not occurring and the stock is not considered to be in an overfished state.
-The yellowfin catch for 2016 (650,491 t) was the highest recorded.
+The latest stock assessment was carried out in 2017 and is similar to that from 2014 and indicating that overfishing is not occurring and the stock is not considered to be in an overfished state.
+Maximum Sustainable Yield (MSY) has been revised upwards in the new assessment to 670,800 t (it was 586,400t in 2014).
 The scientific committee continues to recommend measures to reduce fishing mortality on juveniles and maintain current spawning biomass levels.
-In 2018, the Western and Central Pacific Fisheries Commission (WCPFC) adopted a bridging measure to manage bigeye, yellowfin and skipjack (which are caught together) until harvest strategies are in place or February 2021.
-As part of this, spawning biomass depletion ratios for bigeye and yellowfin are to be maintained at or above recent average levels.
-Whiles there is no Total Allowable Catch (TAC) set for this stock, a range of measures have been implemented to try to limit catch and reduce effort.
-A small proportion of the catch is taken in pole & line fisheries.
-These are very selective but do rely on a substantial amount of small live fish for bait.
+Total yellowfin catch in 2017 was a record for the second year running, at 670,890 t, a 4% increase from 2016 and a 12% increase from the average 2012-2016, due to purse seine catch increasing (all other gears decreased).
+There is no TAC or harvest control rule established.
+As of January 2018, a bridging measure is in force to manage bigeye, yellowfin and skipjack - all caught together.
+As part of this, spawning biomass depletion ratios for bigeye and yellowfin are to be maintained at recent levels (the average from 2012-2015) and skipjack at 50 percent of unfished levels.
+The bridging measure includes a number of new measures and consolidates some pre-existing ones and includes limits on vessel days and 5months of closures for purse seine sets on Fish Aggregation Devices (FADs).
+Approximately 4% of the WCPO yellowfin catch was taken in domestic pole and line and handline fisheries in 2016.
+Pole and line fishing is a very labour intensive yet selective method of fishing, having little bycatch, yet considerable amounts of bait fish are used in these fisheries to attract the skipjack.
 The total catch of bait fish in pole & line fisheries is generally considered low compared to targeted fisheries for these species and is unlikely to overexploit these stocks, but could have implications for local availability.

 There are a number of FIPs improving handline and pole & line fisheries in the tropical Western and Central Pacific.
-More info about the Vietnam FIP is available here;
+More info about these FIPs is available from fisheryprogress.org.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Yellowfin are found throughout the world’s tropical and subtropical seas, except the Mediterranean.
 They often form large, size specific schools, frequently associated with dolphins or floating objects.
 Yellowfin is a large fast growing species, reaching maximum sizes of 240cm in length, 200kg in weight and an age of 8 years.
 They mature when 2 to 5 years old and mainly spawn in summer.
 Smaller fish are mainly limited to surface waters, while larger fish are found in surface and deeper waters, but rarely below 250m.
 Yellowfin has medium resilience to fishing.